 Kids Yoga is specially designed to get children more involved in physical activity.
 More importantly, it teaches them to be more aware of their own body, and how to develop their focus and relaxation.
 Yoga also teaches children how to deal with their emotions.
 The breathing exercises teach them how to be calm, relaxed, and self-controlled while interacting with other kids.

-Now that you have a solid idea of the different types of yoga asanas and their benefits, here’s 8 Black YouTubers to discover!
+Now that you have a solid idea of the different types of yoga asanas and their benefits, discover our live yoga class schedule taught by Black instructors!